Ria424/developers-animatesdk-docs/Document_object/Document85.md

 #### Description

-Method; gets the path to the SWF file that is set in the current Publish profile.
+Method; Gets the path to the SWF file that is set in the current Publish profile.

 #### Example